 Today is a full day out exploring the Aswan area, with a picnic lunch, and boat trips to sites located on islands.
 Aswan is where the ancient Egyptians quarried the pink and grey granite they so loved for obelisks, statuary, sarcophagi etc. This morning we get a sense of the cataract, and visit a quarry where we look for evidence of ancient quarrying techniques and marvel at the size of the New Kingdom ‘Unfinished Obelisk’, some 42m long and over 1000 tons, that remains in situ, semi-quarried from the bedrock.
 The small souk at this site is another good shopping opportunity.

-We drive on to the southern side of the early 20th century British Dam, in order to board a boat to take the short journey across the reservoir formed between the British Dam and the High Dam built in the 1960’s, to the temple dismantled on the flooded Philae island and relocated to the higher Agilka Island.
-To 19th century travellers Philae was ‘the pearl of the Nile’, despite its relocation it is still today the archetypal romantic ruined temple, thanks much to its idylic island location.
+We drive on to the southern side of the early 20th-century British Dam in order to board a boat to take the short journey across the reservoir formed between the British Dam and the High Dam built in the 1960’s to the temple complex that once resided on the flooded Philae Island, dismantled and relocated to the higher Agilka Island.
+To 19th century travellers, the Philae temple was ‘the pearl of the Nile’ and despite its relocation, it is still today the archetypal romantic ruined temple thanks much to its idylic island location.
 It is a Ptolemaic and early Roman Period temple dedicated to the goddess Isis, with a small temple to Hathor alongside, a mammisi (divine birth house) unusually situated within the temple, and most celebrated by early travellers – the Kiosk of Trajan.
 Because of its remote location Philae seems to have served as a centre for pagan worship well into the Christian era.
 It is also the site of the latest known hieroglyphic inscription dated to 394 AD and the latest demotic inscription, a graffito dating to 452 AD.
-The site was finally abandoned during the reign of Justinian the Great (c.
-535 AD).
+The site was finally abandoned during the reign of Justinian the Great (c.535 AD).

 In order to better understand the significance of the region, and the UNESCO campaign to save the monuments of Nubia in the 1960’s, we visit the High Dam and discuss the affects it has had on modern Egypt and the ancient monuments.